deltaryz/GBARunner3-rtc/README.md

 Tested with **Pokémon Ruby**, **Sapphire**, and **Emerald** on a Nintendo DSi system running TWiLightMenu++ v27.23.0 and nds-bootstrap v2.15.0.

+Creating and loading saves works, no battery error.
 Time will advance as expected, including when the system is off.

+_Compatibility with other games not verified._

 ## Build Instructions